Economy of Croatia: 21st century

-Croatia joined the European Union on 1 July 2013 as the 28th member state, after Slovenia did the same in 2004.
+Croatia joined the European Union on 1 July 2013 as the 28th member state.
 The Croatian economy rapidly integrated with the rest of continental EU states, becoming more sensitive to international trade.
 Italy, Germany and Slovenia became Croatia's most important trade partners.
-During Croatia's post-recession recovery, in terms of income per capita, it was able to stay ahead of other member states such as Bulgaria, and Romania.
-In terms of minimum monthly wage, Croatia was ahead of 9 EU members (Greece, Malta, Estonia, Czech Republic, Slovakia, Romania, Latvia, Hungary, and Bulgaria) at €970 during that time.

 The annual average unemployment rate spiked in 2014 at 17.3%, the third-highest unemployment rate in the EU, after Greece (26.5%), and Spain (24.%).
 Croatia's heavily backlogged judiciary system, combined with inefficient public administration, especially regarding the issues of land ownership and corruption in the public sector remained a key challenge.
-Unemployment is regionally uneven: it is very high in eastern and southern parts of the country, while relatively low in the north-west and in larger cities, where it is between 3-7%.
-In 2015, external debt rose by €2.7 billion since the end of 2014 and as of December 2022 is around €50.9 billion.
+Throughout 2015 to 2020, the Croatian economy continued to see positive economic growth.
+Excess tax receipts in 2016 enabled the repayment of debt and narrowed the current account deficit.